Apache Kafka

 export PYTHONPATH="/var/lib/juju/agents/unit-kafka-test-app-0/charm/venv:/var/lib/juju/agents/unit-kafka-test-app-0/charm/lib"

-Once this is setup, you should be able to use the client.py
+Once this is set up, you should be able to use the client.py

 script that exposes some functionality to produce and consume messages.